shaunthecomputerscientist/mas-ai/README.md

 ## Installation

-1. Option 1: Clone the repository
+1. Option 1: Clone the repository (RECOMMENDED FOR THIS)

 ```bash
 # Clone repository